- Country France

 In 2016, we completed phase one of the restoration of the Thiepval Memorial, with work being undertaken to the roofs, rainwater pipes and brick masonry above the main arch.

-We have now begun phase two.
+We have now begun phase two and this will be completed in mid-July 2022.
 Inside the memorial we will be restoring and improving the internal drainage.
 Outside, we will restore the brick façade and ground level paving and will update and restore the commemorative name panels.

 Throughout this period there will be no public access to the memorial however the rest of the site including the cemetery at the foot of the memorial will remain open.
 Visitors to the site can find up-dates about the ongoing restoration work, log on to the on-site Wifi and view our free digital exhibition - In the Shadow of Thiepval.
 Visit the CWGC trailer at the entrance for more information.